Resources

 Human factors/ergonomics graduate degrees offered:

 The Master of Science in Human Factors in Information Design (MSHFID) program prepares working professionals to meet the requirements of the changing marketplace for technology products.
-Bentley's human factors program educates tomorrow's leaders in the user experience (UX) profession.
+Bentley's human factors program educates tomorrow's leaders in the experience design profession.
 Bentley University emphasizes the strategic role of UX in business by enhancing an organization's competitive advantage.

 Goals, objectives, and emphasis of the program:

-The program combines a deep understanding of human behavior and perception to inform product design and optimize the user experience.
+The program combines a deep understanding of human behavior and perception to inform the design and optimize the experience.
 Our graduates have the ability to move quickly from research and data to innovative design solutions.
 At the core of our program design is a deep commitment to internationalization and universal accessibility in product and service design.

 Number of degrees granted during last 3 years:

-MS: 60
+MS: 138

 Can students attend part-time?